-E-cloud build-up can be observed in Fig. 1 as a difference of about 1 deg between the first and the last bunch of the train for beams with 25 ns spaced bunches during the 2012 scrubbing run.
-A similar effect could be seen for beams with 50 ns spaced bunches in 2011 before the scrubbing run, but no visible e-cloud effect was observed with these beams after the surface conditioning of 2011.
+A similar effect could be seen for beams with 50 ns spaced bunches in 2011 before the scrubbing run, but no e-cloud effect was observed for these beams after the surface conditioning of 2011.
+In 2012, the phase variation along the bunch trains for 50 ns beams was smaller than the measurement resolution.